MainResourcesCommunityShopBlogForumHelpSearchCalendarLoginRegister

 Pages: [1] 2 Print

-Topic: First and last craft fair (Read 533 times)
+Topic: First and last craft fair (Read 4652 times)

 « on: September 27, 2008, 06:33:01 PM »

 Well I did it-and it just wasnt really 'me'.
 Maybe it was the venue, but I really think I am not doing another-will stick to online sales from now on.
-I spent all off the past week manically preparing to the nth degree and had 4 hours sleep last night Muttley I had butterflies in my tummy all morning.
+I spent all off the past week manically preparing to the nth degree and had 4 hours sleep last night :mwaha: I had :buttrf: in my tummy all morning.
 I havent had headspace for anything but this fair for ages.

 I was hoping it wouldnt be too busy, and in the end we had on average about one/two people per hour.
-I managed to have a £3 turn over so didnt make the table fee, but then only had two visitors to my table in the 5 hours so I guess thats 50% sales right?
-Muttley
+I managed to have a £3 turn over so didnt make the table fee, but then only had two visitors to my table in the 5 hours so I guess thats 50% sales right? :mwaha:

 I fact the whole thing made me a little uncomfortable anyway which is what makes me say it isnt for me.
 There were a couple of other handcrafters in the room but the rest were resellers anyway (bought cards and such), and they were the stalls that were busy.